jelsonjay/consolelog.js/README.md

-# consolelog.js
+# Consoles methods in JavaScript

-  There are several other console methods in javascript that you have never seen
+Just to show there are several other console methods in javascript